fuzzylogicxx/fuzzylogic/posts/words-and-phrases-i-always-struggle-with.md

 : excessive pride or self-confidence

 Pathos
-: a quality (e.g. of a person) that evokes pity or sadness
+: a quality (e.g. of a person) that evokes pity or sadness.
+For example an actor might inject pathos into a character.

 Single point of failure
 : a part of a system that, if it fails, the whole system fails.